mfs/cloud-render/README.md

 create:

 - An IAM role, `cloud-render` with a policy document allowing access to the `CR_S3_BUCKET`
-- An Inatance Profile, `cloud-render` that uses the above IAM role.
+- An Instance Profile, `cloud-render` that uses the above IAM role.
 - A security group, `cloud-render`, that allows SSH in from *all* IPv4 addresses.

 You may wish to use an alternative security group that is locked down to your IP address.

-To use the supplied BASH script execute the folowing commands from this
+To use the supplied BASH script execute the following commands from this
 directory:

     cd aws
     ./create-iam-role-sg.sh

+## Usage

+To render setup your scene to use Cycles and call the script as follows:

+    ./cloud-render scene.blend

+This will render the first frame as a single image.
+Any further arguments will be passed to Blender.

+   ./cloud-render scene.blend -f 1 # same as the above example ./cloud-render scene.blend -a   # render animation as separate images

 ## TODO

 - [ ] Add support for tweaking rendering settings via Python API.
 - [ ] Support multiple Blender versions.
-- [ ] Tigheten up some of the permissions in the IAM profile.
+- [ ] Tighten up some of the permissions in the IAM profile.